master-hax/pixel-backup-gang/README.md

 1. make sure nothing important is reading from or writing to the drive
 2. run `./unmount.sh`

-**everything located under `/the_binding` in the internal storage should now be gone. you can safely disconnect the drive.**
+**everything located under `/the_binding` in the internal storage should now be gone. you can disconnect the drive if you're sure all pending writes have been flushed.**

 ## notes
 TODO